 addition to increased positive attitudes towards school, Scales et al. (2000) found students in service learning maintained a stronger pursuit of better grades.

 Finally, research finds that service learning has impacts on civic engagement, personal and social skills, and workforce preparation.
 Community-based service learning experiences increased students' knowledge and political efficacy (Hamilton and Zeldin, 1987) and increased rates of voting and volunteering in college and adulthood (Hart et al. 2007; Metz and Youniss, 2005; Smith, 1999; Kahne and Sporte, 2008).
 Service learning has been found to be effective for developing students' leadership skills (Ladewig and Thomas, 1987; Weiler et al., 1998; Boyd, 2001), self-esteem and self-efficacy (Yates and Youniss, 1996), and transition to adulthood (Martin et al., 2006).
 Service learning projects have been found to expose students to career choices and students gained a better understanding of the world of work (Astin, Vogelgesang, Ikeda, and Yee 2000), to provide preparation for the workforce (Yamauchi et al., 2006), and had to increase students' ability to apply skills learned through service learning to potential careers (Eyler, Giles, Stenson, & Gray, 2001).
-Despite the evidence for continuing the student service learning requirement, Task Force members with experience in Maryland high schools (especially student representatives) expressed the need to revisit the service learning requirement to ensure that it is a research shows it can impart.
+Despite the evidence for continuing the student service learning requirement, Task Force members with experience in Maryland high schools (especially student representatives) expressed the need to revisit the service learning requirement to ensure that it is a meaningful student experience so that students are likely to actually receive the benefits that research shows it can impart.